microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-security-attributes-examples.md

 ---
-title: "Assign, update, or remove custom security attributes using the Microsoft Graph API (Preview)"
+title: "Assign, update, or remove custom security attributes (Preview)"
 description: "Learn how to assign, update, or remove custom security attributes for users and applications (service principals) using the Microsoft Graph API."
 author: "rolyon"
 ms.localizationpriority: medium